dwavesystems/dwave-ocean-sdk/docs/index.rst

         implements compute algorithms with quantum gates, analogously to the use of Boolean gates in classical computers.

-        With quantum annealers you initialize the system in a low-energy state and gradually introduce the parameters of a problem you wish to solve.
+        With :term:`quantum annealers <quantum annealer>` you initialize the system in a low-energy state and gradually introduce the parameters of a problem you wish to solve.
 The slow change makes it likely that the system ends in a low-energy state of the problem, which corresponds to an optimal solution.
 This technique is explained in more detail in the :ref:`qpu_quantum_annealing_intro` section.

-        Quantum annealing is implemented in |dwave_short|'s generally available quantum computers, such as the |dwave_5kq_tm| system, as a single quantum algorithm, and this scalable approach to quantum computing has enabled us to create quantum processing units (QPUs) with more than 5000 quantum bits (*qubits*)---far beyond the state of the art for gate-model quantum computing.
+        Quantum annealing is implemented in |dwave_short|'s generally available quantum computers, such as the |dwave_5kq_tm| system, as a single quantum algorithm, and this scalable approach to quantum computing has enabled us to create quantum processing units (:term:`QPUs <QPU>`) with more than 5000 quantum bits (:term:`qubits <qubit>`)---far beyond the state of the art for gate-model quantum computing.

         |dwave_short| has been developing various generations of our "machine of
         a different kind," to use Feynman's words, since 1999.
 We are the